 Raquel Kelley, E!
 Fashion Police producer and the creative force behind the wedding blog, I Guess I Do, is revealing how to make sure there's zero drama at your bachelorette party.

-Before the big day most likely comes the bachelorette party: a night when different friend circles with varying personalities collide in one room filled with booze and penis straws.
+Before the big day most likely comes the bachelorette party: a night when different friend circles with varying personalities collide in one room.
 What could go wrong?
 Absolutely nothing or absolutely everything!
 Here are three ways to ditch the drama before it begins:

 1. Don't Let the Destination Be Cause for Disaster

 While you may be envisioning an epic-style party à la The Hangover in Vegas, don't forget to envision everyone's pocketbooks first.
 If everyone is down for it, then great!
 But if you sense some hesitation, you may want to rethink your decision and go for something local, especially if you are already having a destination wedding.

 Weddings can definitely do some wear and tear to those wallets, so try to be considerate when choosing the locale.
 If you do decide to travel, be realistic about who can be in attendance.
 Not everyone may be able to make it due to work, kids, budget, etc. But just because your besties can't be there for your long-distance party doesn't mean you should hold it against them.
 Everyone has lives and you can't fault them for that.